svetlanasieber/svetlanasieber/README.md

 🚀 Hello, world!
 I'm Svetlana Sieber, a true Computer Enthusiast with a burning passion for Embedded Systems and the Latest Technologies.

 💡 Currently, I am diving deep into the realm of Artificial Intelligence, exploring its exciting Applications in Robotics and low-level hardware programming.
+  AI is used to enhance the autonomous capabilities of robots, including sensor data processing, navigation, object recognition, and real-time decision making.

 🔧 My strength lies in Embedded Linux Programming, where I've harnessed the Yocto Project to create solutions that are both powerful and highly efficient.